Can Encrypted DNS Be Fast?: Introduction

 Past work has shown that typical DoT and DoH query response times are typically marginally slower than DNS~\cite{lu2019end,boettger2019empirical,hounsel2020comparing}.
 However, these measurements were performed from university networks, proxy networks, and cloud data centers, rather than directly from homes.
 It is crucial to measure DNS performance from home networks in situ, as they may be differently connected than other networks.
 An early study on encrypted DNS performance was conducted by Mozilla at-scale with real browser users, but they did not study DoT, and they did not explore the effects of latency to resolvers, throughput, or Internet service provider (ISP) choice on performance~\cite{mozilla-experiment}.
 Thus, the lack of controlled measurements prevents the networking community from fully understanding how encrypted DNS protocols perform for real users.

 In this work, we provide a large-scale performance study of DNS, DoT, and DoH from thousands of home networks dispersed across the United States.
-We perform measurements from the homes of 2,768 participating panelists in the Federal Communications Commission’s (FCC) Measuring Broadband America program from April~7th, 2020 to May~8th, 2020.
-We measure query response times using popular, open recursive resolvers, as well as resolvers provided by local networks.
-We also use our dataset to study the effects of latency to resolvers and throughput on query response times.
+We perform measurements from the homes of 2,693 participating panelists in the Federal Communications Commission’s (FCC) Measuring Broadband America program from April~7th, 2020 through May~8th, 2020.
+We measure query response times and connection setup times using popular, open recursive resolvers, as well as resolvers provided by local networks.
+We also study the effects of latency to resolvers, throughput, and ISP choice on query response times.